 It also allows for direct deposit, delivering funds directly to your bank account after payment approval.
 Not only do you avoid a trip to the post office, the bank can be avoided, too.

 E-Invoicing and E-Payments Save Time and Money

 That time transfers into remarkable savings.
-A Sterling Commerce study found that companies can save 90 percent on the AP side and 44 percent in accounts receivables by switching to fully automated processing.
+A Sterling Commerce study found that companies can save up to 90 percent on the AP side and up to 44 percent in accounts receivables by switching to fully automated processing.
 Think of what that can do for your bottom line.

 Better Payment Processes Strengthen Vendor Relationships

 During these uncertain times, having good relationships with customers, partners and vendors is more critical than ever.

 What better way to keep vendors happy than to pay them on time?
 When invoices are not processed on time, they often lead to late payments and poor relationships with vendors.
 And from a supplier’s point of view, late payments impact the budget and expected return from sales.

 Electronic invoice and payment processing is smoother, timelier, and far more accurate.

 The Cloud Provides Improved Visibility to the C-Suite